Takaya-Yamazato/IEICE-CS-edit/src/pages/xplore/Migration-of-EB-and-ComEX-to-IEEE_Xplore.md

 ---

-IEICE Transactions on Communications (EB) and IEICE Communications Express (ComEX), the English-language journals of the IEICE Communications Society, will change their paper publication platform from the current J-STAGE to IEEE Xplore.
+IEICE Communications Society's English-language journals, namely IEICE Transactions on Communications (EB) and IEICE Communications Express (ComEX), will soon be accessible via IEEE Xplore.

 EB will be an open access journal.